microformats/php-mf2/README.md

 * To fetch microformats from a URL, call `Mf2\fetch($url)`
 * To parse microformats from HTML, call `Mf2\parse($html, $url)`, where `$url` is the URL from which `$html` was loaded, if any.
 This parameter is required for correct relative URL parsing and must not be left out unless parsing HTML which is not loaded from the web.

+All parsing functions return a canonical microformats 2 representation of any microformats found on the page, as an array.
+For a general guide to safely and successfully processing parsed microformats data, see [How to Consume Microformats 2 Data](https://waterpigs.co.uk/articles/consuming-microformats/).

 ## Examples

 ### Fetching microformats from a URL